Skip to main content

 How to Find Free Settlement Services Near You

-IRCC operates a "Find free settlement services" tool at ircc.canada.ca/english/newcomers/services/index.asp.
+IRCC operates a "Find free newcomer services near you" tool at ircc.canada.ca/english/newcomers/services/index.asp.
 Enter your city or postal code to find settlement agencies, language programs, employment services, and more near you.
+Note: this tool does not list Quebec service providers, because Quebec runs its own settlement system (see the Quebec note above).

 1. 1